nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

  of a program.
 In a language with contracts, a programmer can annotate an API with code that documents the intended use for other readers.
-When client code interacts with the API, the annotations ensure that the actual behavior matches the expected.
+When client code interacts with such an API, the annotations ensure that the actual behavior matches the expected.
 If there is a mismatch, the contract annotations can report an issue in terms of: the API code, the client code, and the contract between them.

 For example, a Racket module that exports a sorting function can use a contract to describe the kind of input it expects.
-If a client module sends invalid input, the contract **blames** the client module for the error **assuming** that the contract is bug-free:
+If a client module sends invalid input, the contract blames the client module for the error, assuming that the contract is bug-free:

 ```
   #lang racket/base